 In the first chapter we are off to something of a false start.
-This is partly deliberate, in the sense that the doctrine Van Roermund reconstructs and demolishes here, called “contractual naturalism” (CN), represents for him a blind alley in thinking about law, one that is nonetheless a “persuasive and dominant pattern of discourse” (13), less a theory than the legal profession’s knee-jerk reaction to the question of why law makes sense (and the author confesses that he himself “could not escape from it, that night some bastards flung a brick into his bedroom” (13)).
+This is partly deliberate, in the sense that the doctrine Van Roermund reconstructs and demolishes here, called “contractual naturalism,” represents for him a blind alley in thinking about law, one that is nonetheless a “persuasive and dominant pattern of discourse” (13), less a theory than the legal profession’s knee-jerk reaction to the question of why law makes sense (and the author confesses that he himself “could not escape from it, that night some bastards flung a brick into his bedroom” (13)).
 Only at the end of chapter one (section 5) do we find the beginning of the sustained train of thought that constitutes the heart of the book.
 I cannot do justice to this brilliant and subtle line of reasoning here, and will merely sketch its contours.
 In pursuit of an answer to the question why law makes sense, Van Roermund critically discusses various ways of conceiving law from the first person perspective of a social agent.
 In the process he gradually constructs a more and more complex notion of selfhood, which eventually yields a notion of justice that explains what law is about in the end.

-Self-preservation (the impetus behind CN) is the first proposal.
+Self-preservation is the first proposal.
 This cannot be what law is all about, because in order to give sense to the self that strives for self-preservation we must posit a more basic notion of self-determination.
 An appeal to natural needs would not suffice, since subjects must acknowledge a degree of freedom to determine which needs matter to begin with (self-sacrifice is a live option).
 Then, in chapter two, we discover that unqualified self-determination cannot be the basis of law either.
 This is not because interaction among such agents leads to chaos.
 Van Roermund argues intriguingly that the dynamics of power among them could lead to an equilibrium in which they keep one another within measure.
 Still, this equilibrium cannot account for law, because it misses the symbolic role of distinctly political power.
 Here we encounter a central theme of Van Roermund’s earlier work: law speaks in the first person plural, and as such involves the symbolic constitution of a “we.”
 In other words, at stake here are not I-thou relations among independent individuals, but I-we relations of subjects to a collective agent.
 Now, one might think that this move begs the question.
 Isn’t such a collective identity precisely what is in need of explanation, when we ask how law makes sense?
 But this objection fails to appreciate Van Roermund’s argumentative strategy.
 The point is not to justify or explain law in terms of a prior account of (non-legal) social relations, to someone not familiar with it, as it were.
 Rather it is to explain what is reasonable about law from within the perspective of subjects who find themselves confronted with it.
 The importance of the symbolic dimension of political power is, then, to show that the political self-awareness that characterizes such a first person perspective cannot be understood in terms of pre-political, unbridled self-determination.